BENETNATH/meeting_manager/README.md

 # meeting_manager
-A meeting manager that allows to generate certificate of attendance.
+Manager for meeting with certificate of attendance